 I was recently having a lively discussion with my friends about investing and getting rich.

-Some of them believed that (Equity) Mutual Funds can help one earn 14-15% returns in the long term, whereas if you really want to get rich, you need 30-40% per year like returns and for that you should invest directly in stocks.
+Some of them believed that (Equity) Mutual Funds can help one earn 14-15% returns in the long term, whereas if you really want to get rich, you need returns like 30-40% per year and for that you should invest directly in stocks.

-Being in the investing profession, I had a slightly different view point.
+Being in the investing profession for quite some time now, I had a slightly different view point.

 I do believe that just by investing in Mutual Funds you are not going to become crazy rich.
 It is good enough to help you achieve your financial goals and at some point become financially independent which in itself is a great thing but if you want to become really really rich, just investing in Mutual Funds is not going to make it happen.